 Burdekin Delta Sugar Co. formed by R.W.
 Graham and Macmillan.

 John Spiller, founder of the sugar industry in Mackay, and Henry Brandon started Pioneer Estates, selling out in 1882 to Drysdale Brothers.

-Township of Ayr surveyed by Mr C. Lymburner and was gazetted in 1882.
+Township of Ayr surveyed by Mr E.W.
+Lymburner and was gazetted in 1882.
 Brandon gazetted soon after.
 It was named by Premier of Queensland, Sir Thomas McIllwraith, after his Scottish birthplace.

 First shop erected by Benjamin Bros.

 Township of Clare officially named Clare after being known by many other names such as “Mulgrave”, “Burdekin Crossing” or “Hamilton’s Crossing” in earlier years.

 Pioneer Hotel opened in Brandon, the first hotel in the area.
 It was blown down 21 years later by Cyclone Leonta and rebuilt into houses.